 Why Is My Air Conditioner Making Noise?

 It doesn’t take a heating and cooling professional to realize that banging and clanging from your air conditioner is a sign that something isn’t working quite right.
-The sound can be disturbing not only because it causes you to worry about what might be wrong, but also because it’s loud and irritating.
+The sound can be disturbing not only because it causes you to worry about what might be wrong, but also because it’s loud and irritating, especially if your air conditioner makes noise after you shut it off.
 If you’re experiencing these noises, don’t worry.
 The culprit is often easier to detect than you might think.
 Any of these problems may be causing noises in your air conditioner.

 1. There’s a Problem With the Compressor